parijatmishra/parijatmishra.github.io/_drafts/on-metrics.md

 of their organization, teams and individuals.

 In a [previous blog article], I wrote how great CTOs use metrics judiciously to measure the health of a technology function and to drive change.
+On re-reading, I believe while I did not say anything incorrect *per se*, I did write it badly.
-I did add a word of caution to go along with it.
-I believe that I understated the potential problems with using metrics, and made it look like that it is easy to get them right.
-I believe my advice was badly written.
+I understated the potential problems with using metrics, and made it look like that it is easy to get them right.

 An analogy for what I wrote would be "If you enter this forest, you *might be* bitten by a *mosquito*".

-I should have written something along the lines of "*When* you enter this forest, you *will be* attacked by *several deadly animals*.
+I should have written something more along the lines of "*When* you enter this forest, you *will be* attacked by *several deadly animals*.
 It is not certain what order they will attack in, or when they will attack.
 However, it is certain is that you will be attacked.
 You should prepare yourself by..."